You are here

 - Free furnished housing at Fisher House or Raup House

 - Free full meal plan

-- Travel reimbursement for one round trip to the Forest (federal grant restrictions apply)
+- Travel reimbursement for one round trip to the Harvard Forest campus (federal grant restrictions apply)